lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 ### postMessage vs. navigator.id.XXX

 The provisioning frame communicates the results of provisioning via messages posted back to its parent.
-This is unlike how websites that use browserid communicate (via an abstraction parked at `navigator.id`).
-This is intended to alleviate provisioning code from including a javascript shim in its evaluation context.
+This is unlike how websites that use BrowserID communicate (via an abstraction parked at `navigator.id`).
+This is intended to alleviate the need for provisioning code to include a javascript shim in its evaluation context.

 ### Forwards compatibility with Browser Native implementations

-A browser plugin (or built in implementation) should be able to fully perform the responsibilities of the BrowserID dialog implemented today in web content, however there are some places where that will be made more complex by compatibility considerations.
+A browser plugin (or native implementation) should be able to fully perform the responsibilities of the BrowserID dialog implemented today in web content, however there are some places where that will be made more complex by compatibility considerations.

 Specifically, it might be cleaner to provide provisioning code with a proper javascript API rather than using postMessage, however this can be simulated in native code with some care.

-The proposal for now is a single protocol over postMessage for now, with a gradual streamlining of the interface as browser adoption picks up.
+The proposal for now is a single protocol over postMessage, with a gradual streamlining of the interface as browser adoption picks up.
 Whether we could simplify the client implementation and improve forward compatibility with a small provisioning specific javascript shim, is an open question.